jo313y/BREAKING_SAD/technology.md

 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

 ## Database Storage
-We intend to store the data in S3 and pull it into Postgres.
+We intend to store the data in an AWS Database and import it into Postgres.

 ## Machine Learning
 We'll be utilizing the SciKitLearn library and we're deciding between using several different supervised and unsupervised ML models and tools to answer each of our questions: